 Make a nestbox - Looking after the wellbeing of our garden birds is an important task so it is great to see that lockdown hasn’t stopped the annual event that is National Nestbox Week.
 It started on the 14th of February and there is still plenty of time to build and/or decorate a nestbox for your outdoor space?
 Having a project for half term is always a winner especially with older children.
 Most of the DIY nest boxes require some basic level of woodwork but I have come across this rather ingenuous way of using a terracotta pot instead.

 Chit potatoes - Chitting potatoes is a quick one to do and gets you ready for when it is time to plant potatoes in about 6 weeks time.
 Check out this RHS page to see how easy it is to do.
-Many of the essential shops still open during lockdown stock seed potatoes so it should not be hard to get hold of them.
-If at all possible refrain from using regular supermarket potatoes as it is not recommended.
+Make sure you use seed potatoes (you can find these in all garden centres) and refrain from using regular supermarket potatoes.

 Plant berry bushes and canes – If the soil is not frozen and the weather permits, bare rooted berry plants such as raspberries and blackcurrants can be planted in the garden.
 Once the summer arrives and they start bearing fruits they offer a great little ‘eating station’ for little ones and for wildlife alike.
-As with seed packets, most large supermarkets have a small selection of bare rooted plants so it should be pretty easy to pick them up during your weekly shopping trip.
+Why not try planting something that you can't easily get in the supermarket so the berries will be extra special!

-So lockdown doesn’t have to disrupt your half-term gardening fun with kids and I wish you lots of enjoyment from the above activities.
+I hope you like these half-term 'gardening fun' ideas for kids and I wish you and your mini gardener lots of enjoyment from them.
 If you do, feel free to share as a comment on this blog or on our Facebook and Instagram pages.